Canyon City Details

 Gallery: View 20 Canyon City, Oregon Photos

 Date Settled: 1862

 Current Population: 669

 Primary Mineral: Gold

-The town was platted in 1862 and was chosen as the county seat two years later, when Grant County was split from Wasco County.
-It was incorporated in 1891.
+Canyon City was platted in 1862 and was chosen as the county seat two years later, when Grant County was split from Wasco County.
+The post office was established in 1864.
+The town was incorporated in 1891.

 At the peak of the Canyon District rush, it is claimed that 10,000 people lived in Canyon City, making it larger than Portland at the time.